 IL LEE is best known for his pioneering work with ballpoint pen that he began more than 30 years ago and continues today.
-Lee’s recent oil on canvas work and new prints bring the viewer back to his early investigations of materials and process that began decades ago.
+In Lee's recent acrylic and oil works on canvas, Il Lee offers a counterpoint to his well-known ballpoint pen work and continues his early investigations of materials and process that began decades ago.
 Lee’s oeuvre offers a great breadth of approaches and media as he investigates drawing, the negative and its positive, line and form and of what is rendered and what is there but not rendered.
 Lee’s monolithic focus has created a universe at once cohesive and yet still expanding in all directions.

 His work is represented in major collections including the Metropolitan Museum of Art, Leeum Samsung Museum of Art, San Jose Museum of Art, Vilcek Foundation, National Museum of Modern and Contemporary Art Korea, Hong-Ik University, and Duksung Women’s University.
 Reviews and feature articles about Il Lee have appeared in major international publications including the New York Times, New Yorker, Artnews, Art in America, Art Asia Pacific, San Francisco Chronicle and Newsweek.

 Born in 1952 in Seoul, Korea, Il Lee graduated from Hong-Ik University where he studied painting in the 1970s with seminal figures of Korean contemporary art, including those in the vanguard of the abstract monochrome painting movement (Dansaekhwa).
 In 1977, Il Lee moved to New York.
 He received his MFA from Pratt Institute and continues to live and work in New York.